PradeepDevK/github-crash-course/README.md

 # Important Instructions

-This is a demo repository for protecting Git & GitHub.
+This is a demo repository for practicing Git & GitHub.